Blog

 Cost Savings and Sustainability

-Companies can save up to 87 % annually on business card expenses per employee by switching from print to digital, according to industry data.
+Companies can save up to 87% annually on business card expenses per employee by switching from print to digital, according to industry data.
 Printing cards repeatedly adds up over time, and every role change or contact update requires a full reprint with paper.
 Digital cards eliminate this recurring cost entirely.

 The sustainability benefit is a secondary but real advantage.
 Approximately 7.2 million trees are cut down each year to produce traditional business cards.
 Going digital removes that ongoing environmental cost.
+With Habsy, your brochures, catalogs, and product sheets also go digital through your QR page, removing print costs beyond just the card itself.

 Why Events Highlight the Value

-This compression creates two immediate challenges: capture everything accurately and follow up quickly.
+The importance of digital systems becomes most visible in event environments.
+Events compress a large number of interactions into a short period, creating two immediate challenges: capture everything accurately and follow up quickly.
 Paper systems struggle with both.
 Cards accumulate faster than they can be processed, and context is lost between conversations.

 Contact sharing at networking events becomes a structured process rather than a passive exchange when digital systems are in place.
 Structured data is captured during the interaction itself, not reconstructed from memory afterward.